ralphje/signify/docs/authenticode_files.rst

 signature.
 That's why this file format does not return ``AuthenticodeSignature`` objects, but rather a different subclass of ``SignedData``.

+If you wanted to verify this type of file through another catalog, you'd need to interpret it as a flat image.
+This is not natively supported, since this is most likely done by mistake and will probably lead to more confusion.

 .. autoclass:: CtlFile
    :members:
    :special-members: __init__